Alfie Johnson

-Alfie Johnson (born 17 June 2001) is an English rugby league footballer who plays for the Halifax Panthers in the RFL Championship was initially on loan from the Warrington Wolves until the end of the 2025 season, and has now signed permanently on a 1 year contract for 2026.
-He has previously played for England at Rugby Sevens.
+Alfie Johnson (born 17 June 2001) is an English rugby league footballer who plays for Castleford Tigers in the Super League.
+He has previously played rugby union for England at Rugby Sevens.

 Early life

 He is from Guildford in Surrey.
 He attended Royal Grammar School, Guildford, and studied economics at Newcastle University where he played wing and full-back in their rugby union programme.

 Club career

 He played for Leeds Rhinos reserve side in 2024, where his performances included scoring four tries in a match against Castleford Tigers.

 Warrington Wolves

 He signed a two-year contract with Super League side Warrington Wolves in October 2024.

 Widnes Vikings (DR)

 On 12 February 2025 it was reported he would join Widnes Vikings on DR loan.